-SOLUTION TO ADDRESS WET STACKING
+ADDRESSING WET STACKING

-The solution for wet stacking for years has been to exercise the generators at 30% of the rated capacity once a month to burn off unused fuel or prevent buildup.
-However, technology advances are making the need for this costly procedure less demanding.
-This paper asserts that some of today's diesel generators can be safely run at 30% of the rated capacity or higher as little as once per year to maintain optimal performance and stay within emissions guidelines.
+The solution for wet stacking for years has been to exercise the generators at 30% of the rated capacity once per month to burn off unused fuel or prevent buildup.
+However, advances in technology are making the need for this costly procedure less demanding.
+This paper asserts that some of today's diesel generators can be safely run at 30% of the rated capacity or higher as little as once per year to maintain optimal performance and stay within emissions quidelines.